brechtbilliet/ngxReactiveToolkit/README.md

 }
 ```

-You could also pass the name of an input to create a stream directly from that input.
+You could also pass the name of an input to create a stream directly from that input as well as define a starting value.

 ```javascript
 import {Changes} from 'ngx-reactivetoolkit';